 Gardening burns calories and improves flexibility

-Even if you start with just a few potted plants, gardening encourages you to be more active and to burn calories.
+Even if you start with just a few potted plants, gardening encourages you to be more active and burn calories.
 As your garden grows, you will soon find out that it requires plenty of effort and flexibility.
 Regular gardening can burn more calories than walking.
 Plus, it has a moderate intensity, which means it’s good for the heart.
 Gardening also requires a lot of bending and stretching, which is great for staying flexible.

 Gardening boosts self-esteem and reduces stress